Maple Glazed Baked Pumpkin Doughnuts

 • Preheat oven to 400ºF (200ºC).

 • In a large mixing bowl, whisk together eggs, butter and sugar until smooth.
 Fold in pumpkin and vanilla and continue mixing until well combined.
-Add flour, baking powder, baking soda, salt and spices and mix together until all the dry ingredients have been fully absorbed.
+Add flour, baking powder, baking soda, salt, cinnamon, ginger, ground cloves and nutmeg and mix together until all the dry ingredients have been fully absorbed.

 • To make the glaze, add cream cheese, maple syrup, milk and salt to a small bowl and whisk together until smooth.

-• Transfer doughnuts to a large baking sheet.
+• Transfer the cooled doughnuts to a large baking sheet.
 Drizzle with glaze, sprinkle with chopped pecans and serve.

 Notes